cpvrlab/SLProject_doc/Introduction.md

 mesh is rendered with a material defined in SLMaterial.
 A mesh has all the vertex attributes such as position, normals, texture coordinates.
 The triangles are defined by indexes into the vertex attribute arrays.
+A mesh has an instance of SLGLVertexArray that does all the OpenGL drawing.
+This vertex array object (VAO) stores all attributes in either a float or half float vertex attribute buffer (SLGLVertexBuffer) that is generated in the memory of the GPU.
+The attribute data on the client side is not deleted because it is used for ray tracing.
 <ul>
     <li>
         SLRevolver, SLSphere, SLCylinder, SLCone, SLBox, SLPolygon and SLRectangle are all